JacobJershin/DeCode-DemonList/README.md

 `npm install nodemon express googleapis`

 you might have to run:
-`npm install nodemon express googleapis -g` this second command installs these dependencies globally rather than to the local folder.
+`npm install nodemon express googleapis ejs -g` this second command installs these dependencies globally rather than to the local folder.

 when you do this you should see a folder called node_modules, a file called package.json, and a file called package-lock.json.